 - Please be flexible – we can’t guarantee specific courses.
 If your participation in the program depends on a particular course, be sure to make a note on your online preferences form.

 - Please indicate 7-10 courses, including alternates, on your academic preferences form that you are pre-approved for and can take while abroad.
 In the event of scheduling changes, time conflicts, prerequisites or cancellations, this ensures that you will be prepared to finalize your courses once overseas.

 If you’re applying for the fall semester, you have the option of applying for the Semester Start-Up Program (SSP) that runs for 3 weeks and is worth 2.5 credits.

-Fall or Spring applicants have the option to take a 3 credit independent study course through Arcadia.
-You will work with an Arcadia faculty supervisor on a semester-long independent research project to produce an original research paper and presentation of your findings.
+Fall or Spring applicants have the option to take a 3 credit independent study course through Arcadia or a 4 credit virtual internship placement.
+Independent study students will work with an Arcadia faculty supervisor on a semester-long independent research project to produce an original research paper and presentation of your findings.
+Virtual internship students will work approximately 20 hours per week for an organization located across Europe and participate in the Cornerstone Course.
 If you are interested, see the course syllabus below and indicate your interest on your Academic Preferences Form.